jomulder/shrinkem/README.md

-The `R` package **shrinkem** implements several Bayesian regularization algorithms (e.g., adaptive ridge, adaptive lasso, adaptive horseshoe) and assuming a Gaussian approximation of the estimates and (error) covariance matrix.
+The `R` package **shrinkem** allows approximate Bayesian regularization (e.g., ridge, lasso, horseshoe) using a Gaussian approximation and (error) covariance matrix of the estimates of the key parameters.

 ## Installation